Transfer Student Frequently Asked Questions

 As a new Transfer student, it is understandable that you would have a lot of questions about what courses to take and how to navigate the university.
 We suggest the following approach to finding answers:

-- Our advisors will be sending out messages to registered Psychology majors transferring this Fall.
+• Our advisors will send messages to registered Psychology majors transferring this Fall.

-- If you have met the July 1st deadline to send your transcripts to Admissions, you should receive a more detailed message with personalized recommendations for your Fall enrollment on or before August 15th.
+• If you have met the July 1st deadline to send your transcripts to Admissions, you should receive a more detailed message with personalized course recommendations for your Fall enrollment on or before August 15th.

-- Students not currently registered as Psychology majors may send us a message in New Triton Advising to be added to our advising list.
+• Students not currently registered as Psychology majors may send us a message in the New Triton Advising site to be added to our advising list.

-- Feel free to ask us clarifying questions in New Triton Advising; we'll be happy to answer.
-We do request that questions about Fall enrollment be held until after we're able to review your transfer history and have given you our recommendations.
+• Feel free to ask us clarifying questions in the New Triton Advising site; we'll happily answer.
+We request that questions about Fall enrollment be held until after we can review your transfer history and have given you our recommendations.

 Do I need to come during advising hours?

 Yes.
 We only answer advising questions during those hours.
-Keep in mind that incoming Transfer students may only receive advising via New Triton Advising.
+Keep in mind that incoming Transfer students may only receive advising via the New Triton Advising site.

 Can I take any courses Pass/No Pass?

-You may take any* lower-division courses for Psychology major requirements for Pass/No Pass except for Statistics.
+You may take any* lower-division (LD) courses for Psychology major requirements for Pass/No Pass except for Statistics.
 Statistics must be taken for a letter grade.
-Upper-division courses taken for Psychology major credit must be taken for a letter grade.
+All upper-division (UD) courses taken for Psychology major credit must be taken for a letter grade.

 Can I apply to the Honors Program if I’m a new transfer student?

 Yes, you may.
-We recommend a minimum 3.5 transfer GPA and a grade of B or better in a Statistics class (taken at UCSD or a Community College), but all students interested in research are encouraged to apply.
-You will need to apply during November, but you will not be officially accepted into the program until after Fall quarter grades are released.
+We recommend a minimum 3.5 transfer GPA and a grade of B or better in a Statistics class (taken at UCSD or a Community College), and two UD Psychology (PSYC) courses (taken at UCSD or an accredited 4-year institution), but all students interested in research are encouraged to apply.
+You will need to apply during November, but you will not be officially accepted into the program until after the Fall quarter grades are released.

-There will be two Honors Information Sessions during early Fall quarter, and more information and the application will be available online.
+There will be two Honors Information Sessions during the Fall quarter, and more information and the application will be available online.

 I transferred from another four-year institution.
 Why does my Degree Audit say that I need to take all of my Psychology major courses still?
 I know I completed some!

-You will need to petition for each course from another four-year institution that you wish to use toward your Psychology major at UCSD.
-A maximum of three upper-division courses (4 units each) from outside of UC San Diego may be used toward the majors within the Psychology Department, but it is possible to transfer both upper and lower-division requirements from another four-year institution.
-A syllabus is required for each course, as is a separate petition form.
+You must petition for each course from another four-year institution that you wish to use toward your Psychology major at UCSD.
+A maximum of three upper-division courses (4 units each) from outside of UC San Diego may be used toward the majors within the Psychology Department.
+Still, transferring both upper and lower-division requirements from another four-year institution is possible.
+A syllabus and a separate petition form are required for each course.
+The Psychology Department's petitioning process can be found on our website.
 Courses from departments outside Psychology must be petitioned with their corresponding department.
-Undergraduate Student Petition forms can be found on TritonLink and here.
+For example, you will submit your petition to the UCSD Math Department if it is a Math course.
+You will submit it to the UCSD Biology Department if it is a Biology course.
+Undergraduate Student Petition forms can be found on TritonLink.